NewBranFlakes/minicord/README.md

-# Minicord - A minimized discord theme for **Desktop Refresh**
+# Minicord - A minimized discord theme for Discord **Visual Refresh**
-A Discord theme intended to **streamline the discord client** by minimizing, shrinking, or otherwise adjusting various elements to **improve the user experience on multiple platforms.**
+A Discord theme intended to **streamline the discord client** by minimizing, shrinking, or otherwise adjusting various elements to **improve the user experience.**

 Compatible clients:
 * Discord desktop application (Vencord, BetterDiscord, Equicord, etc.)
 * Discord web (Must install extension provided by one of the aforementioned modded clients)
 * Vendroid
+* Anything that allows you to inject custom CSS

 Compatible with *most* themes (see the list below for specifics):
 * Official themes: